 Barking is a common form of communication for dogs, and the Skye Terrier is no exception.
 Understanding their barking habits can help owners manage and address their vocal tendencies effectively.

-Terriers, as a group, are often characterized as being vocal dogs.
+Terriers, as a group, are often characterised as being vocal dogs.
 However, it's important to note that individual barking habits can vary widely among terrier breeds, including Skye Terriers.
-Factors such as upbringing, socialization, and training play a significant role in determining how much a terrier barks.
+Factors such as upbringing, socialisation, and training play a significant role in determining how much a terrier barks.

 Yes, terriers, including Skye Terriers, can be trained to control their barking.
 Training should focus on teaching them when it is appropriate to bark and when to remain quiet.
 Positive reinforcement techniques, consistent commands, and rewards for quiet behaviour can be effective in reducing excessive barking.